 Here’s the deal, I have these pictures of me sailing in San Diego and a blog topic idea that I keep trying to make go away but I can’t seem to shake it… it really wants to be talked about: How To Get Over Being Cheated On.

-I’m assuming most of you won’t take the time to read the post, so enjoy the pictures!
-As for the rest of you, excuse me while I shamelessly incorporate sailing metaphors into a topic that I never thought I would have to talk about.
+So, excuse me while I shamelessly incorporate sailing metaphors into a topic that I never thought I would have to talk about.
 Because as the saying goes, “you never think it’s going to happen to you, until it does.”

 Being the young and emotionally insecure girl that I was (and still potentially am) this was obviously one of my worst nightmares.
 But, I swore to myself I would be smart enough to know.
 I was not the kind of girl that gets cheated on!
 Ya, that’s what they all say.